690pmb/dsm-landing/README.md

 You can either specify the complete tag, e.g. for the github logo `fab fa-github-square`, or for solid icons for instance only `cogs`.
 * `url`: The url of the application, none to use the name in lowercase.
 Final url is the concatenation of `url` with `baseUrl` unless `url` contains `http`, then `url` is only used.
+* `color`: The hex color code for the application button, e.g. `8AC8DE` without the hash mark.

 Without recompiling nginx on the Synology NAS one can setup a machine in the local network and use the synology NAS directly as a reverse proxy (https://www.synology.com/en-us/knowledgebase/DSM/help/DSM/AdminCenter/application_appportalias).